 2. Be savvy

-As always, ask yourself is it actually a good deal?
-Do you really need it?
-Just engage in some responsible consumer habits before spending money.
-Furthermore do some Googling and have a look to see if it’s an offer that is actually run quite often across different companies in different variations.
+Ask yourself is it actually a good deal.
+In fact, ask yourself these five-second finance questions before you make any purchase.
 These offers are designed to make you panic at the thought of missing out – don’t fall for it.
 A lot of the time they are regular occurrences, and if you don’t get the deal this time round, they will come around again.

 3. Don’t get caught out

 Once you’ve decided you want this item and you’ve clicked through to the correct page, it more often than not happens that the great deal price offered is not in fact for the exact service you had in mind.
 It’s for something ‘similar’.
-Ie. “30% off cut and colour at top salon” actually turns out to be in a salon way across the city and only for a range of colours that you would never think of using in a month of Sundays.
+A “30% off cut and colour at top salon” actually turns out to be in a salon way across the city and only for a range of colours that no one has ever used in the history of styling.
 The price that you will actually have to pay is in fact far more inline with something you would normally expect to pay anyway.

 The idea behind this is that once you have committed to the purchase, and clicked through to the sales page, in your mind you have already parted with the money.
 Therefore, although the price may be slightly higher than you anticipated, you will go through with the purchase anyway, because mentally you already have.